stanford-oval/genie-parser/README.md

 acceleration (you'll need to install nvidia+cuda or amdgpu-pro+rocm drivers).

-Almond NN-Parser has been tested successfully on Fedora 25 and 26 x86_64 with CPU and Nvidia GPU acceleration.
+Almond NN-Parser has been tested successfully on Fedora 25 to 27 x86_64 with CPU and Nvidia GPU acceleration.

 ## Training